cul-it/hfs2dfxml/README.md

 Note: `[output file]` must not already exist.

 Optional parameters:
+`-s --strict`: Use `xmllint` and generate easy to read and parsed XML

 `-d, --delimiter [classic, macosx, osx, companion]`

-`-s --strict`: Use xmllint and generate easy to read XML

-`classic`: Output paths with a colon delimiter; reports resource forks as `filename:rsrc`
+* `classic`: Output paths with a colon delimiter; reports resource forks as `filename:rsrc` (Default)

-`macosx`: Output paths with a slash delimiter; reports resource forks as `filename/rsrc`
+* `macosx`: Output paths with a slash delimiter; reports resource forks as `filename/rsrc`

-`osx`: Output paths with a slash delimiter; reports resource forks as `filename/..namedfork/rsrc`
+* `osx`: Output paths with a slash delimiter; reports resource forks as `filename/..namedfork/rsrc`

-`companion`: Output paths with a slash delimiter; reports resource forks as `._filename`
+* `companion`: Output paths with a slash delimiter; reports resource forks as `._filename`

 Optionally, place hfs2dfxml in your Python path and import it in your own code to call `hfs_volobj`.
 This function returns a standalone DFXML Volume object.

-If you encounter the following error, "magic module object has no attribte 'open'" ensure that python3-magic is installed.
+## Things that commonly go wrong
 If you encounter an error with ascii codecs, ensure you're running the code with python3.

-For macOS use the hsf2dfxml magic branch:
+If you encounter the following error, "magic module object has no attribte 'open'", this means you're experiencing the effects of two python modules with the same name.
+I'm sorry.
+Please test the `magic` branch and let me know if it works for you:
   * `cd ~/Desktop/hfs2dfxml`
   * `git pull`
   * `git checkout magic`